• Skip to primary navigation

 How to Organize Bedside Cords

-For nightstand cord control, you really have to think about what type of nightstand you have and what system or cable management tools would work best for your particular nightstand.
+For nightstand cord control, you really have to think about what type of nightstand you have and what system or wire management tools would work best for your particular nightstand.

 In the past, our nightstands were pretty sad; or shall I say, the cord control issues around the nightstands were pretty sad.